 If all of the aforementioned things still confuse you, there is always a better way!
-Go to our website for a qualified help with tough assignments.
+Go to our website for qualified help with tough assignments.
 No matter what kind of literature review or any other academic paper, you can find help there.
-You will certainly save a lot of time and nerves, while we are providing the best service possible.
-It is especially relevant for people with thesis coming up, having so much information on your hands could be frustrating.
-By completing at least some part of this huge job, typemyessays can make your academic life much easier.
+You will certainly save a lot of time and nerves while we are providing the best service possible.
+It is especially relevant for people with a thesis coming up.
+Having so much information on your hands could be frustrating.
+By completing at least some part of this huge job, TypeMyEssays, a website that types an essay for you online, can make your academic life much easier.

 While writing any kind of academic assignment could be stressful, it is certainly not an impossible task.
 Don’t forget to take occasional breaks, choosing topics and sources properly, and sticking to critical thinking.
+Check our critical thinking paper writing service to learn more about how to write a critical thinking essay.
 Here some extra things that can keep you sane while writing a literature review:

-- don’t spread out – deal only with literature from you study field;
+- Don’t spread out – deal only with literature from your study field;

-- give a wide perspective of state of arts in the given area of knowledge, but then narrow it down to your particular issues;
+- Give a wide perspective of a state of arts in the given area of knowledge, but then narrow it down to your particular issues;

 connect your paper to the general scientific discourse;